AndreiGrafov/MyCodeBase/README.md

 Project Structure

-automation_testing/ – examples for UI test automation
+📂 automation_testing/         # Examples for UI test automation

-performance_testing/ – examples for performance testing
+📂 performance_testing/        # Examples for performance testing

-selenium_service_example/ – useful implementations for creating services based on Selenium WebDriver

-requirements.txt – list of dependencies (note: the code is not runnable, see the note below)
+📂 selenium_service_example/   # Useful implementations for creating services based on Selenium WebDriver 📄 requirements.txt            # List of dependencies (note: the code is not runnable, see the note below)

-Important
+⚠ Important

 Although a requirements.txt file is included, the code snippets in this repository are not designed to be executed.
 This repository was intended as a reference rather than a fully functional solution.

-How to Use
+📌 How to Use

-Study the code examples and adapt them to your needs.
+📖 Study the code examples and adapt them to your needs.

-Use snippets to speed up your work on test automation projects.
+⚡ Use snippets to speed up your work on test automation projects.

-Extend and improve the presented approaches as needed.
+🚀 Extend and improve the presented approaches as needed.

-Contact
+📬 Contact

 If you have any questions or suggestions, feel free to reach out via GitHub Issues.